 As you head out during golf season, here are a few tips to help you improve your game — without injury.

-Don’t overdo it – Once the weather turns nice, it’s tempting to play a round whenever you can.
-But some of the most common golf injuries, from rotator cuff injuries to the dreaded tennis elbow or golfer’s elbow, are the result of overuse.
+Once the weather turns nice, it’s tempting to play a round whenever you can.
+But some of the most common golf injuries — from rotator cuff strains to the dreaded tennis or golfer’s elbow — are the result of overuse.
 Start slowly, and build up your stamina.
+And if pain lingers or worsens after a game, Summit Orthopedics’ walk-in Orthopedic Urgent Care clinics are here to help evaluate and treat injuries before they become long-term setbacks.

 Physical therapy can help golfers, according to Feeney.
 “You might not be able to assume the correct posture because of weakness or tightness, and TPI-certified golf physical therapists at Summit are able to screen specifically for those issues and administer treatment,” Feeney said.